The Bible - God’s Guidebook For Pleasing Him

 The Lord’s Supper

-This is a special meal of unleavened bread and fruit of the vine eaten by the Christians gathered together every first day of the week in memory of Jesus’ death (Acts 2:42; 20:7; 1 Corinthians 11:17-34).
+This is a weekly communion of unleavened bread and fruit of the vine eaten by the Christians gathered together every first day of the week in memory of Jesus’ death (Acts 2:42; 20:7; 1 Corinthians 11:17-34).

 A collection is taken up from among the members of the church each Sunday to accomplish the work of the church (1 Corinthians 16:1-2; 2 Corinthians 9:6-7).